A.T. Still University: Arizona campus

 A.T.
 Still University School of Osteopathic Medicine in Arizona, located in the city of Mesa, was established in the 1990s and is located on a 59-acre campus approximately 25 miles from Phoenix.
 The School of Osteopathic Medicine in Arizona (ATSU-SOMA) is housed at the Mesa campus, which includes a 100,000-square-foot (9,300 m2) building on the 22-acre (8.9 ha) campus of ATSU in Mesa, Ariz.
 The campus is the anchor of the Arizona Health and Technology Park, a 132-acre (53.4 ha) education, healthcare, and technology triangle owned by ATSU and Vanguard Health Systems.
 Long terms for the new park include hospitals, long-term care facilities, professional offices, and product development research facilities.

 California campus

 The university's Santa Maria campus is a 25,000 sqft facility intended to support pre-clinical education.
 It includes clinical simulation rooms, a library, a student lounge, and a recreation area.

 Patient care

-AT Still University provides patient care in several locations in Missouri and Arizona.
+A.T.
+Still University provides patient care in several locations in Missouri and Arizona.
 At the Mesa campus, ATSU provides medical, dental, balance and hearing services.
 The university provides primary care services in Kirksville and dental services in St. Louis, Missouri.